Women in Israel: Intersectionality and Representation of Minority Women In Israel

 The representation of women comes from many historic, socioeconomic, and discriminatory factors.

 Arab-Israeli Women

 As of 2023, Arab-Israeli women are heavily underrepresented in the workforce, as they make up 33.7%, as opposed to the 65.8% of Jewish women in the workforce.
 This is due to built-in factors such as poorer and undeveloped neighborhoods, in addition to general institutional discrimination.
-Mizrahi Women face a similar discriminations due to systematic Israeli superstitions about muslims.
 The first Arab woman elected to the Knesset on an Arab party's list was Haneen Zoabi, representing the Balad party.
 She served in the Knesset from 2009 to 2019.

 Ethiopian Women

 The number of Ethiopian students taking up a high education has increased 27.9% from 2017 to 2024.
 There was a higher percentage of female Ethiopian students than the corresponding percentage among the general Hebrew speaking student population.
 However, Many Ethiopian women still face discrimination in the workplace.
 Some of these discriminations include bias hiring, lower salaries, and limited promotion opportunities.
 The first Ethiopian woman to enter the Knesset (Israel's parliament) was Pnina Tamano-Shata.
 She was elected in 2013.
 In 2020, she also became the first Ethiopian-born minister after being appointed Minister of Immigrant Absorption.